-Winter Park Health Foundation history began in 1951 when a group of far-sighted local residents joined forces to build a community hospital.
+Winter Park Health Foundation history actually began in 1951 when a group of far-sighted local residents joined forces to build a community hospital.

 The group established the Winter Park Memorial Hospital Association (WPMHA) and it was successful.
 The doors to Winter Park Memorial Hospital opened in 1955 and it continues to expand in size and services providing the community with first class health care.